What if I told you that a giant rabbit would bring you chocolate eggs while you sleep?

 Whether you’re wondering what a Peep is, or you want to learn to talk to people about what they’re doing for Easter, this post will tell you what you need to know.

-For each word, I’ll give a definition or an explanation, as well as an example of the word in a sentence.
+For each of them, I’ll give a definition or an explanation, as well as an example of the word in a sentence.

 Hey, Peeps!
 31 English Words for an Easter Vocabulary Feast